e-tidemo/crip-talk/README.md

 7. Go to the Deploy tab on Heroku and click the "Deploy branch" button at the bottom of the page and await for the URL to be generated.

 # Testing
+Testing was done throughout the project, not least with Chrome developer tools which was used to troubleshoot issues that would arise while building the website and to test the responsiveness of the website on different devices.
 For all manual testing, see [TESTING.md](TESTING.md).

 ## PEP8 Compliant